Marcellus (prefect of Judea)

 Marcellus was the 6th Roman Prefect of the province of Judea.

 Biography

 He was a friend of Lucius Vitellius, who appointed him after sending Pontius Pilate to Rome (in 36 or 37) to render account.
-It may be assumed, however, that Marcellus was not really a governor of Judea, but only a subordinate official of Vitellius.
-Indeed, this is the only instance where Josephus, in designating the office of Marcellus, uses the Greek expression epimeletes (ἐπιμελητής), "overseer", which is uncommon, and we are not certain whether Marcellus really had the powers of a prefect or was merely a caretaker.
+It may be assumed, however, that Marcellus was not really a governor of Judea, but only a subordinate official, appointed by Vitellius to make sure that taxes continued to be collected for the Empire.
+This task was usually the job of the local Roman procurator.
+That Marcellus had less power than an actual prefect is supported by the title given him by Judeo-Roman historian, Josephus, who, in designating Marcellus' office, uses the Greek expression, epimeletes (ἐπιμελητής), "overseer", which is uncommon.
+Historians are not certain whether Marcellus really had the powers of a prefect or was merely a tax-collecting caretaker.
 No official act of Marcellus is reported.
 In 37, he was replaced by Marullus.